Jackie-Linzz/emacs.d/README.md

-This is my emacs confiuration.
+This is my emacs configuration.